nicoleahmed/ChromeWebStoreSorter/Analyses.md

-# Comparison of page loads
+# Comparison of search results

 # Overview